 Yes, that is a quote from the 90s pop princess who brought you “Genie In A Bottle”.
 While she may not be your go-to when it comes to overcoming divorce, this quote is quite accurate when it comes to those early days in a divorce when it seems like your world is crashing down around you.
 Those challenges are likely some of the biggest you’ll face and that, honey, sure is a rough road.

-A few months ago, a conversation began on our Facebook group, Worthy Women and Divorce, on the biggest challenges members had faced at the beginning of the divorce process.
+A while back, a conversation began on our Facebook group, Worthy Women and Divorce, on the biggest challenges members had faced at the beginning of the divorce process.
 Here are a few we found to be most inspiring and noteworthy.

 Karen W. was married for 26 years and for her, the biggest challenge was keeping her emotions out of the equation.
 After all that time, “keeping [her] feelings for him out of it” so she could treat “the divorce like a business transaction!”.
 As Karen told it, “My attorney said if he had an affair after 26 years of marriage and you honestly think he cares what’s best for you, you are wrong.
 It’s time to put your big girl panties on and make a business deal!
 I did just that.
 He was shocked.”

 It’s not only the sad emotions we need to let go of.
 It’s the angry ones as well.
 Donna M. was mad when her husband got half in their divorce settlement, however, she faced her biggest challenge of “reconciling [herself] to that fact” because she “had to let it go.”

 Rose J. noted that while the entire process has been a challenge, “the biggest one was staying strong and fighting [her] emotions.”